followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/30 Data Binding/07 ASP.NET MVC and Web API Controllers.md

 <a href="https://js.devexpress.com/Demos/WidgetsGallery/Demo/Data_Grid/WebAPIService/Mvc/Light/" class="button orange small fix-width-155" target="_blank">View Demo</a>

-Previous examples show use-cases in which a control is on the same site with data it accesses, and routing helps find the right controller and actions.
-If data is on a different site, you can use the URL to access it via the `RemoteController()` method of the `DataSource()`'s lambda parameter.
-This method opens a chain whose members mirror the [fields of the client-side method](https://github.com/DevExpress/DevExtreme.AspNet.Data#client-side-method) in the already familiar DevExtreme.AspNet.Data library.
+Previous examples show use-cases in which a control is on the same site as the data it accesses, and routing helps find the right controller and actions.
+If the data is on a different site, you can use the URL to access it via the `RemoteController()` method of the `DataSource()`'s lambda parameter.
+This method opens a chain whose members mirror the [client-side method fields](https://github.com/DevExpress/DevExtreme.AspNet.Data#client-side-method) in the already familiar DevExtreme.AspNet.Data library.

     <!--Razor C#-->
     @(Html.DevExtreme().DataGrid()